calebmer/vulture/README.md

 ## Library or Framework?
 In API, `vulture` is really more of a library then a framework.
 However, with  the entire `vulture` ecosystem, you can easily replace your front-end framework with vulture.
 The ecosystem and mindset used when developing with `vulture` is what makes it a framework.

-## State
-There is no default way to handle state in vulture, this is because HTTP is intrinsically stateless.
-Furthermore, any state you might have must be global to a virtual DOM tree.

-For a state implementation, see:

-- `vulture-redux`: TODO.
-- `vulture-observable`: TODO.

 ## API
 TODO.